Phase1es2/ML-Sys-DevOps/README.md

 ## 👤 Unit 1: Any Person — Value Proposition

 ### 🎯 Specific Customer
-One of our customer will be Adobe, A leader in creative and digital media softwar.
+One of our customer will be `Adobe`, A leader in creative and digital media softwar.
 Adobe's suit of tool-like Photoshop, Lightroom, and Premiere PRo-relies heavily on high-quality imgae processing.
 Our ML-based super-resolution system can be directtly integrated into Adobe's editing pipeline or bacdkend services to enhance visual quality of preofessionals and everyday users alike.

 ### 💡 Value Proposition
 Our depth-aware super-resolution system enabel Adobe to: